 We all need to exercise, but pain may keep you from being as active as you should be.
 The problem is, when you do not exercise, muscles get weaker and you may suffer from even more pain.
 Try to be as active as you can because exercise releases endorphins, chemicals that ease pain and boost your mood.
 Just 30 minutes of aerobic exercise will do the trick, releasing endorphins that decrease your perception of pain.
-Ask your doctor what kinds of aerobic exercises are appropriate for you.
+Ask your doctor what kinds of aerobic exercises are appropriate for you as part of your chronic pain management.
 Remember, a well-rounded exercise program includes strength training and stretching activities, too.

 Mind-body interventions including deep breathing, biofeedback, and meditation may help you get a handle on chronic pain.
 In some studies, meditation helped older adults with low back pain or osteoarthritis cope better and experience improved function.
 In another study, older and younger adults experienced significantly less pain after participating in a biofeedback trial.
 Tai chi with deep diaphragmatic breathing may help ease symptoms from a variety of chronic pain conditions including fibromyalgia, rheumatoid arthritis, osteoarthritis, and low back pain.
-Ask your doctor which interventions are appropriate for you.
+Ask your doctor which interventions are appropriate for you and your chronic pain symptoms.

 Skip the Alcohol Late at Night